-The University of Oregon reports all new positive and presumptive positive COVID-19 cases among all students as well as employees who are confirmed to have been on campus during the period of transmissibility.
-Cases are identified through the UO Monitoring and Assessment Program (MAP), University Health Services, employee supervisors, athletics, self-reporting through the Employee case form, and Lane County Public Health.
+The University of Oregon reports all new reported positive and presumptive positive COVID-19 cases among all students as well as employees who are confirmed to have been on campus during the period of transmissibility.
+Cases are identified through MAP, UHS, employee supervisors, athletics, self-reporting through the Employee case form, and Lane County Public Health.

 New case numbers are published on Mondays and emailed weekly to campus in the COVID-19 Update.
-County health authorities report cases following the Oregon Health Authority (OHA) and Centers for Disease Control and Prevention (CDC) reporting requirements.
+County health authorities report cases following the OHA and Centers for Disease Control and Prevention (CDC) reporting requirements.

 Course instructors are notified by email when there is a case identified in their course.

-Persons in isolation or quarantine should restrict activities outside their residence, except for getting medical care, for the period of time they are at risk of secondary transmission.
-If you are in isolation or quarantine, do not go to work, school, or public areas, and avoid using public transportation, ride-sharing, or taxis.
+Persons in isolation should restrict activities outside their residence, except for getting medical care, for the period of time they are at risk of secondary transmission.
+If you are in isolation do not go to work, school, or public areas, and avoid using public transportation, ride-sharing, or taxis.